Becoming a Mom can be life changing. And especially when you don't know what to expect and how to manage a baby in your home.

 Whether you must return to work or just want to, pace the transition.
 Spend the first two weeks in the daycare setting with your baby, to show that it is a safe, comfortable place that the baby can still associate with mom.
 If possible, go back to work part-time and ease into your full-time schedule over time.

-"As you come to the end of your maternity leave, start mentally preparing yourself for the transition back to work, perhaps visiting the office with the baby or if possible during your last week over lap your new child care for a few days (or hours each day).
+"Do a transition week with daycare when getting ready to go back to work.
+It will help mama and baby adjust and reveal any transitional difficulties so it’s not all a shock that first week back."Crystal O’Neill, Fleishman Hillard"As you come to the end of your maternity leave, start mentally preparing yourself for the transition back to work, perhaps visiting the office with the baby or if possible during your last week over lap your new child care for a few days (or hours each day).
 Carrie E. Carroll, Founder & Twin Mom, The Twin Source

 And don't underestimate the amount of time you'll want to take off.